AlioTheCat/Python-Math-Modules/README.md

   either to use the syntax Complex(a,b) or a+i*b (where i is the instance Complex(0,1)) Note that by default, any real number x is considered as the complex Complex(x,0)
 - A class that implements Points in a plane 2D surface.
-This implementation is analogous to the implementation of Complex numbers, an many methods for Points use Complex.
+This implementation is analogous to the implementation of Complex numbers, and many methods for the class Points use Complex.
 - A class that implements Polynomials.
 They can be multiplied, added, raised to any power.
   Coefficients can be real, fractionnal, and even complex.
 Rational fractions of polynomials are not yet implemented.
 You may also use composition between two Polynomials